MoriTanosuke/HiDPI-Steam-Skin/README.md

 git clone https://github.com/MoriTanosuke/HiDPI-Steam-Skin.git
 ````

-Open Steam, go to Settings -> Interface and choose the new skin `HiDPI-Steam-Skin.git`.
+Open Steam, go to Settings -> Interface and choose the new skin `HiDPI-Steam-Skin`.